brettneese/brettneese.xyz/posts/2019-03-19/odk to aks part 4.md

 ERROR 9000 (HY000): Client with IP address '$MYIP' is not allowed to connect to this MySQL server.
 ```

-And had to manually navigate to the "Connection Security" tab in the Azure Portal
+And had to manually navigate to the "Connection Security" tab in the Azure Portal and add my IP to the whitelist.

 Now that I'm in, I can simply execute: